-- 1. The auditors' report expresses an unmodified opinion on whether the financial statements of Lindley Academy at General David B. Birney Charter School (the School) were prepared in accordance with GAAP. - 2.
+- 1. The auditors' report expresses an unmodified opinion on whether the financial statements of First Philadelphia Preparatory Charter School (the School) were prepared in accordance with GAAP. - 2.
 No significant deficiencies relating to the audit of the financial statements are reported in the Report on Internal Control over Financial Reporting and on Compliance and other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards.
 No material weaknesses are reported. - 3.
 No instances of noncompliance material to the financial statements of the School were disclosed during the audit. - 4.
 No significant deficiencies in internal control over major federal awards programs disclosed during the audit are reported in the Report on Compliance for Each Major Program and Report on Internal Control over Compliance requirements for Federal awards required by Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
 No material weaknesses are reported. - 5.
 The auditors' report on compliance for major federal award programs for the School expresses an unmodified opinion on all major federal programs. - 6.
-Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) of the Uniform Guidance are reported in this schedule. - 7.
-The program tested as a major program is Title I Grants to LEAs, CFDA #84.010. - 8.
+Audit findings that are required to be reported in accordance with 2 CFR section 200.516(a) of the uniform guidance are reported in this schedule. - 7.
+The programs tested as major programs are Title I Grants to LEAs, CFDA #84.010 and IDEA Part B, CFDA #84.027. - 8.
 The threshold for distinguishing types A and B programs was \$750,000. - 9.
-Lindley Academy at General David B. Birney Charter School is a low-risk auditee.
+First Philadelphia Preparatory Charter School was determined to be a low-risk auditee.